timdeschryver/timdeschryver.dev/blog/translating-exceptions-into-problem-details-responses/index.md

 ### Exception Handler using `IProblemDetailsService`

 In the previous example, we created a Problem Details response manually.
-While this works, there's a more suffocated solution available to return a Problem Details response.
+While this works, there's a more sophisticated solution available to return a Problem Details response.

 Do you remember that I mentioned that ASP.NET has built-in support for Problem Details?

 It doesn't only mean that problem details are returned for non-successful responses, nor does it mean that the `ProblemDetails` class exists in the framework.

-It also means that there's the `IProblemDetailsService` service, which is available and can be used to create a Problem Details response object.
+It also means that there's the `IProblemDetailsService` service to our availability, which creates a Problem Details response object more easily.

-The service is provided when the `IServiceCollection.AddProblemDetails()` method is invoked.
+Keep in mind that the `IProblemDetailsService` service is available (and can be injected) because the `IServiceCollection.AddProblemDetails()` method is invoked, which registers the service to the DI container.

-This means that we can refactor our exception handler to use the `IProblemDetailsService` service to create the Problem Details response.
+This means that we can use this to refactor our exception handler to use the `IProblemDetailsService` service!
+Instead of manually creating the problem details, we can do this by taking advantage of the service.
 The cleaned-up version of the exception handler looks like this.

 ```csharp{12-23}:ExceptionToProblemDetailsHandler.cs